Thanks to a good buddy, I got a chance to hook up the test kit to his newly acquired Oppo BDP-105 player last week...

 Nice!
 The peaks are looking like J-Test modulation only...
 If there's jitter here, it's totally irrelevant when playing music.

 As is, in stock form, even just measuring the unbalanced output, there's really nothing to pick at whatsoever from the measurements.
-I think it's fair to say this is "state of the art" (lets see if folks like John Atkinson can find fault with pro AP gear!).
+I think it's fair to say this is "state of the art" (lets see if folks like John Atkinson can find fault with the pro AP gear!).

 Realize that these measurements were obtained without any fancy cables.
 In fact, the USB cable used for playback from the Windows 7 laptop to the Oppo BDP-105 was 15 FEET long, thinly shielded, generic eBay purchase probably straight from Asia for <$20...
 Please explain to me, why do audiophiles need fancy USB cables costing hundreds of dollars again?
 (BTW, we did not decide to use this 15' cable purposely to test, rather it was already conveniently connected so didn't bother switching it out; if the results were looking bad, this would be the first thing I would have suspected.)